maxgio92/notes/content/notes/power-of-frame-pointers-pt2.md

 I personally would like to use statistics to build graph structures, like [flamegraphs](https://github.com/brendangregg/FlameGraph).

+Also, I'd like to investigate other ways to extend symbolization support for stripped binaries and collect traces when binaries are built without frame pointers.

 ## Thanks

 Thanks for your time, I hope you enjoyed this blog.